-The settings for a parameter are shown on the display as follows:

-Only one setting is displayed at a time, starting with the current setting for the parameter when it is first selected (Fig. 4a).
+The settings for each parameter are shown on the display screen of your Trophy Cam HD.
+Only one setting is displayed at a time, starting with the current setting for the parameter when it is first selected (pg.
+13, Fig. 4a).
 To change the setting, use the UP/DOWN keys to display the new setting you want (Fig. 4b), then press OK to "Execute" (make the actual change to this setting).
 If you want to confirm this setting is now the current one, just press the RIGHT key to scroll to the next parameter, then press LEFT to go back again to the previous one.
 You should see the parameter setting you just made.